JinghongM/Box-Shooter/README.md

 # Box-Shooter
-The imstallation is in the Build directory
+The web in the Build directory